Windsor Castle Tickets and Discounts from £15.50pp

 The castle opens at 10:00 am and closes at either 5:15 pm or 4:15 pm, depending on the time of year.
 You can take your time exploring the castle, as there is no limit on how long you can spend in each area.
 As one of England’s most popular attractions, Windsor Castle covers 13 acres with many areas to explore.
 It’s best to dedicate at least a few hours to your visit, but you can easily spend half a day or more.
 Guided tours are available to help you make the most of your visit.

-Can I see the State Apartments when visiting Windsor Castle?
+Can I see the State Apartments as part of my entry fee?

-The State Apartments are a must-see during any visit to this iconic royal residence.
-The State Apartments, which are open to the paying public and included in the admission ticket price, are a stunning display of the Royal Collection and provide a glimpse into the history and lifestyle of British royalty.
-Visitors can explore the sumptuous rooms, including the grand St George’s Hall, the elegant Crimson Drawing Room, and the stately Throne Room.
-These apartments are also the home to some of the finest works of art in the world, including paintings by Rembrandt and Rubens.
-Whether you’re a history buff or an art enthusiast, the state apartments of Windsor Castle are a must-see.
+Yes, the State Apartments are included in your admission ticket.
+These rooms showcase the Royal Collection and offer a glimpse into the history and lifestyle of British royalty.
+Visitors can explore grand rooms like St George’s Hall, the Crimson Drawing Room, and the Throne Room.
+The apartments also house some of the world’s finest art, including paintings by Rembrandt and Rubens.
+Whether you’re interested in history or art, the State Apartments are a must-see.

 Is entrance to St George’s Chapel included in the ticket price?

-Yes, entrance to St George’s Chapel is included when you have a ticket for Windsor Castle.
-St George’s Chapel is a historic royal chapel located within the castle grounds.
-The chapel is known for its Gothic architecture and its royal connections, as it is the final resting place of several kings and queens of England.
-The chapel was founded in the 14th century by King Edward III and has been a royal chapel ever since.
-It has been the site of many royal weddings, including the marriage of King Henry VIII to Catherine of Aragon in 1509 and of course, the recent wedding of Prince Harry and Meghan Markle in 2018.
-Overall, St George’s Chapel has played a significant role in English history and continues to be an important part of Windsor Castle.
+Yes, entrance to St George’s Chapel is included with your Windsor Castle ticket.
+This historic royal chapel, known for its Gothic architecture, is the final resting place of several English kings and queens.
+Founded in the 14th century by King Edward III, it has hosted many royal weddings, including those of King Henry VIII and Catherine of Aragon in 1509, and Prince Harry and Meghan Markle in 2018.
+St George’s Chapel is a significant part of English history and an important feature of Windsor Castle.

 Will I get to see Queen Mary’s dolls house?

-A visit to the Castle also presents a remarkable opportunity to explore not only the magnificent Castle itself but also a truly captivating attraction within its walls – Queen Mary’s Doll’s House.
+Yes, you can see Queen Mary’s Doll’s House during your visit to the Castle.
 This miniature marvel, crafted with incredible attention to detail, showcases the work of the finest artists, craftsmen, and designers of its time.
-As a faithful replica of an aristocratic home, the Dolls House features exquisite furnishings, intricate decorations, and even a working elevator.
-Its popularity stems from the unique glimpse it offers into the opulent world of the British royal family, allowing visitors to marvel at the intricate craftsmanship and intricate details while appreciating the historical significance and artistic value of this remarkable miniature masterpiece.
+As a faithful replica of an aristocratic home, the Doll’s House features exquisite furnishings, intricate decorations, and even a working elevator.
+It offers a unique glimpse into the opulent world of the British royal family, allowing visitors to marvel at the craftsmanship and appreciate the historical significance and artistic value of this miniature masterpiece.

 Can you watch the Changing of the Guard for free?

-This iconic ceremony takes place on the Castle’s magnificent grounds, drawing crowds from around the world to witness the spectacle.
-The precise choreography, resplendent uniforms, and stirring music create a captivating atmosphere that immerses spectators in a bygone era.
-The Changing of the Guard is a symbol of the monarchy’s continuity and the dedication of the British military.
-Visitors can witness the ceremonial exchange of duties between the old and new guards, accompanied by the rhythmic beat of drums and the melodious tunes of a military band.
-The experience of watching this age-old tradition unfold against the backdrop of Windsor Castle’s historic walls is an absolute delight.
-The Changing of the Guard typically takes place on Tuesday, Thursday and Saturday, starting at 11:00 AM, from April to July.
-And yes, it is free for all to watch.
+Yes, you can watch the Changing of the Guard for free.
+This iconic ceremony happens on the magnificent grounds of Windsor Castle, attracting crowds from around the world.
+The precise choreography, splendid uniforms, and stirring music create a captivating atmosphere.
+The Changing of the Guard symbolizes the monarchy’s continuity and the dedication of the British military.
+Visitors can see the ceremonial exchange of duties between the old and new guards, accompanied by the rhythmic beat of drums and the tunes of a military band.
+Watching this tradition unfold against the backdrop of Windsor Castle’s historic walls is a delight.
+The ceremony typically takes place on Tuesday, Thursday, and Saturday at 11:00 AM, from April to July.

 Can you walk around the Castle for free?